aleponce4/hantavirus-pipeline/README.md

    - Creates a metaconsensus sequence from all positive samples

 4. **Second Pass Processing** (positive samples only):
-   - Re-alignment to metaconsensus reference
+   - Re-alignment to metaconsensus reference (for better read mapping)
-   - Improved variant calling
+   - Extracting reads from the metaconsensus alignment
+   - Re-mapping extracted reads to the original reference
+   - Variant calling against the original reference (for consistent coordinates)
    - Final consensus generation
    - Comparison between first and second pass results